-P8 took place on or within (witnessed) is a short-cut of a path defining a E53 Place with
+P8 took place on or within (witnessed) is a short-cut of a path defining a E53 Place with respect to the geometry of an object. cf. E46 Section Definition.

 This property is in effect a special case of P7 took place at.
 It describes a period that can be located with respect to the space defined by an E19 Physical Object such as a ship or a building.
 The precise geographical location of the object during the period in question may be unknown or unimportant.